zonemaster/zonemaster-gui/docs/FAQ/gui-faq-en.md

 e.g., migrate zone 'example.com' from the name server 'ns.example.com' to the name server 'ns.example.org'.
 In this scenario one could perform an undelegated domain test providing the zone ('example.com') and the name server you are migrating to ('ns.example.org') *before* you migrate your domain.
-When the results of the test are color-coded "green" one can be fairly certain that the domain's new location is working well.
+When the results of the test doesn't show any errors or warnings one can be fairly certain that the domain's new location is working well.
 However there might still be other problems in the zone data itself that this test is unaware of.